richafnu/Viva/Viva/engage/eac-answers-faq.md

 **Can our organization use Answers without topics?**

 Viva Engage supports a simplified topics experience as a subset of Answers.
 Licensed users can subscribe to topics in Answers' **Discover new topics** panel.
-Users otherwise won't see them in their feed.
+Users otherwise don't see them in their feed.

 **Why can’t users in my organization access Answers?**

 Check that your Viva Engage network meets the [technical requirements](/viva/engage/eac-answers-overview-setup), and your users have the correct license to access Answers.
-Your Viva Engage network have legacy Viva Engage topics migrated to Topics.

 ## See also